- Acclaimed 20th-century newspaper contains a wealth of unique perspectives on South Africa and the African continent

 A noble venture

 From its beginnings in 1902, the Rand Daily Mail was known for its controversial yet courageous journalism.
 Despite significant pressure from the conservative government, its writers openly addressed issues that white readers knew little about.
 Now, decades later, this acclaimed title—and its wealth of unique perspectives on 20th-century South Africa—is being offered as a fully searchable online resource containing every article, advertisement, editorial, cartoon, and photograph.

 A focus on freedom

 The Rand Daily Mail is of great value to students and scholars, opening exciting new pathways to research a turbulent period in history.
 Its archives are rich with insight into events related to South Africa’s struggle for freedom and democracy, covered in fascinating detail by a group of daring and talented journalists.
-Examples include Benjamin Pogrund's extraordinary coverage of the Sharpeville massacre in 1960; Helen Zille's uncovering of Steve Biko’s murder at the hands of police in 1976; news-breaking reporting by Mervyn Rees and Chris Day about the apartheid state's effort to influence opinion, an exposé that sparked the scandal known as “Muldergate”; and many others.
+Examples include Benjamin Pogrund's extraordinary coverage of the Sharpeville massacre in 1960; Helen Zille's uncovering of Steve Biko’s murder at the hands of police in 1977; investigative reporting by Mervyn Rees and Chris Day about the Department of Information’s effort to influence opinion, an exposé that sparked the scandal known as “Muldergate”; and many others.
 Rand Daily Mail continued to be popular among progressive readers until—after adopting an outspoken anti-apartheid stance amid a massive clampdown by security forces—it was controversially closed in 1985.

 A vital complement to Readex International Studies collections